-- 5.2.24 The London Plan includes a requirement for all residential developments to be Zero Carbon from 2016.
+- 5.2.18 The London Plan includes a requirement for all residential developments to be Zero Carbon from 2016.
 Non-residential developments are currently required only to comply with Building Regulations.
-Policy MES5.1 is therefore a requirement over and above the London Plan for all non-residential developments. - 5.2.25 The definition of Zero Carbon in the London Plan relates to the Target Energy Rating (TER), as defined in the Building Regulations.
+Policy MES4.1 is therefore a requirement over and above the London Plan for all non-residential developments.
+Embodied carbon shall also be considered. - 5.2.19 The definition of Zero Carbon in the London Plan relates to the Target Energy Rating (TER), as defined in the Building Regulations.
 As such it applies to regulated energy only.
 There is a general requirement (London Plan policy 5.2D) to address energy efficiency of non-regulated loads within the scope of the Energy Assessments required for planning.
 The assessment of the TER is carried out at the design stage, and does not reflect real operational carbon emissions.
+The specific requirement (MES4.2) for developments to incorporate measures to manage energy performance in operation is a new requirement over and above the London Plan, aimed at minimising the so-called "Performance Gap".